Sea Life Sydney Aquarium: History

-The aquarium was designed by Australian architects to resemble a large wave, to complement the underwater theme of an aquarium and the maritime theme of Darling Harbour, and took nearly two years to build.
-The Great Barrier Reef complex which opened in October 1998 continues this same theme.
+The aquarium was designed by Australian architects to resemble a large wave, to complement the underwater theme of an aquarium and the maritime theme of Darling Harbour.
+It took nearly two years to build, opening in 1988.

 In December 1991, the first Seal Sanctuary was opened.
-Since then, Sydney Aquarium has upgraded the facilities and a new oceanarium to house seals opened in September 2003.
+A new, upgraded oceanarium to house seals opened in September 2003.
 The Seal Sanctuary features Australian sea lions, Australian fur seals, subantarctic fur seals, and New Zealand fur seals.
 In this floating oceanarium, the seals can be seen below the water's surface from underwater viewing tunnels, and from above on an open-air deck.
 The Seal Sanctuary is incorporated into the Southern Oceans exhibit, which also features little penguins, the Open Ocean Oceanarium, and Sydney Harbour displays.

-In October 1998, the Great Barrier Reef complex opened comprising a tropical touch pool, a live coral cave, coral atoll, two circular gateway displays and a massive Great Barrier Reef oceanarium.
-Over 6,000 animals are housed in the oceanarium which contains 2.6 million litres (572,000 imp gal, 687,000 U.S. gal) of water pumped from Darling Harbour, filtered and heated before it flows into the Oceanarium and adjoining display tanks.
+In October 1998, the Great Barrier Reef complex opened, comprising a tropical touch pool, a live coral cave, coral atoll, two circular gateway displays, and a large Great Barrier Reef oceanarium.
+Over 6,000 animals are housed in the oceanarium, which contains 2.6 million litres (572,000 imp gal, 687,000 U.S. gal) of water pumped from Darling Harbour, filtered and heated before it flows into the oceanarium and adjoining display tanks.
 The water is kept at a constant temperature of 25 C. The Oceanarium is 33 m long and 13 m wide, with a total area of about 370 m2 and a water depth of 3.5 m.
-The final exhibit is a reef theatre where activity in a coral canyon can be observed through a window 7 by 4 m and 26 cm in thickness.
+The final exhibit is a reef theatre, where activity in a coral canyon can be observed through a window 7 by 4 m and 26 cm in thickness.

 In 2006, Wild Life Sydney opened next to Sydney Aquarium, which is also owned by Merlin Entertainments.

-On 20 December 2007, the glass-bottomed boat, or Shark Explorer, began operating, giving guests a tour of the Great Barrier Reef tank.
+On 20 December 2007 a glass-bottomed boat began operating, giving visitors a tour of the Great Barrier Reef tank.
 A crocodile exhibit was added in 2008.

-In 2008 the seal sanctuary was closed and the seals were sent to Sea World, Gold Coast, Australia.
-The seal sanctuary was then renovated and reopened as Dugong Island in December 2008, with two dugongs, Wuru and Pig, transferred there from the Gold Coast, also in 2008.
+In 2008 the Seal Sanctuary was closed, and the seals were sent to Sea World on the Gold Coast.
+It was renovated, and reopened as Dugong Island in December 2008, with two dugongs, Wuru and Pig, transferred there from the Gold Coast, also in 2008.
 Wuru died in 2018.
 The remaining dugong, Pig, is the only captive dugong in Australia.
 Dugong Island has above-water viewing areas as well as underwater viewing tunnels.

-Other animals kept in the oceanarium include a shark ray, shovelnose rays, zebra sharks, eagle rays and dozens of different species of fish.
+Other animals kept in the oceanarium include a shark ray, shovelnose rays, zebra sharks, eagle rays, and dozens of different species of fish.

-In March 2012, SEA LIFE Sydney Aquarium's owners, Merlin Entertainments, announced that they would be spending $10 million on the refurbishment of the facilities.
+In March 2012, Merlin Entertainments announced that they would be spending $10 million refurbishing the aquarium facilities.
 As part of the process, the aquarium was rebranded as a Sea Life Centre and was relaunched on 24 September 2012.